devsoc-unsw/chaos/frontend/src/pages/interview_booking/admin_side/README.md

 # Admin Interview Booking System - Backend Integration
-To run this component, run 'npm yarn start', the page is at '/admin-interview-booking'
+To run this component, run 'npm bun start', the page is at '/admin-interview-booking'